ThisIsArnab/dotnet-delegate-event-demo/README.md

     e.g. `List.Sort()` must be supplied with a comparer function.
 This is a candidate to implement delegate.
   * When calling subscribers optional - use events. e.g. Consider 'progress' oeration.
 Task continues to roceed whether or not there are any listeners.
 This is a perfect candidate for event pattern.
   * Delegates can have return values but events don't.
-Event return type is void.
-So, async events needs to be declared void async.
+EventHandler return type is void.
+So, async event handlers needs to be declared void async.
   * Event invocation can only be done in the class where the event was declared not any other class.